MichaelRWolf/wendy-ai/notes-from-google-doc.md

 **Themes:** sovereignty, sensitivity, compassion, shadow-integration, suffering → treasure

 **Wendy Highlights**

 - Presence and groundedness as the foundation of sovereignty.
 - Sensitivity reframed as power and data, not burden.
-- The Mystic’s task: hold both shadow and light without judgment.
+- The Mystic's task: hold both shadow and light without judgment.
 - Turning emotion into mastery through awareness and amusement.

 **Susana Highlights**

 - Inner sovereignty as certainty amid collective chaos.
 - Compassion as an empowered state, distinct from sympathy.
 - Facing personal and collective trauma with discernment and validation.